 In 1982, the first major alterations were carried out on the airport.
 The aircraft apron doubled in size, and more than two thousand square metres of additional floor space was constructed.
 Thus, the airport's passenger and service areas trebled in size, and five check-in desks, two boarding gates, two arrivals gates, a new cafeteria-restaurant and several shops were added.
 That year, it received 259,000 passengers, 5,092 aircraft and 1,124,211 kg of cargo.

-In the year 2000, the apron was extended from five to seven spaces, a new access was built to the taxiway and, finally, runway axis lights were installed after it was extended.
+In the year 2000, the apron was extended from five to seven spaces, a new access was built to the taxiway and, finally, runway centre line lights were installed after it was extended.

 In 2003, work was carried out that considerably improved passenger and aircraft service.
 A new 1,450 m taxiway with a fast runway exit, a new car park with 172 spaces for Aena employees and franchisees, the start-up of the CAT II/III ILS that allows for the number of reduced visibility movements to be increased, and the expansion of the terminal building with the installation of three boarding/disembarking corridors are the most important works carried out.